-The American Conference of Governmental Industrial Hygienists (ACGIH[®]) and SWA have in the past recommended the use of the Brief & Scala (1975) correction model for adjusting extended work schedules.
-Since 2004 however, the ACGIH[®] has also referred to the model jointly developed by the University of Montréal and the IRSST, emphasising that it generates results closer to the physiologically-based toxicokinetic models (PBPK) than the Brief & Scala model.
+The American Conference of Governmental Industrial Hygienists (ACGIH®) and Safe Work Australia (SWA) have in the past recommended the use of the Brief & Scala (1975) correction model for adjusting Workplace Exposure Standards (WES) for extended work schedules.
+Since 2004 however, the ACGIH® has also referred to the Quebec Model jointly developed by the University of Montréal and the Institut de recherche Robert-Sauvé en santé et en sécurité du travail (IRSST), emphasising that it generates results closer to the physiologically-based toxicokinetic models (PBPK) than the Brief & Scala model.